Muciri/Estruturas-de-Dados/readme.md

 A **linked** list is a collection of nodes where each node contains a value and a pointer to the next node.
 Python does not have a built-in linked list, but it can be implemented using custom classes.
 Use cases: efficient insertions/deletions, dynamic memory usage.

+## Hierarchical_structures:
+---

+## Simple Binary Tree
+A **Binary Tree** is a data structure where each node has up to two children: a left child and a right child.
+It doesn't follow any specific order for storing values.